One-Body Properties and Their Perturbative Accuracy with Aufbau Suppressed Coupled Cluster Theory: Theory

 Utilizing this ansatz, we can proceed similar to ground state coupled cluster to formulate expressions for the excited state energy and amplitude equations.
 The energy equation will correspond to the expectation value of the doubly similarity transformed Hamiltonian with respect to the formal reference, $\ket{\phi_0}$, and the amplitude equations to the projections onto excited determinants $\bra{\mu}$, which can be used to optimize the $\hat{T}$ amplitudes.
 These can be represented concisely through the definition of an ASCC Lagrangian, where enforcing stationarity with respect to the Lagrange multipliers, $\lambda_\mu$, yields the amplitude equations.

 This Lagrangian is nearly identical to that of the ground state, with the only difference coming from the similarity transform of the Hamiltonian with $\hat{S}^\dagger$.
-Thus, by continuing to follow the techniques used for the ground state Lagrangian, we can define a new $\hat{\Lambda}$ operator that closely resembles the $\hat{T}$ operator, but excites the bra instead of the ket.
+While there are other CC methods that utilize multiple similarity transforms, such as transcorrelated CC or extended CC, these other methods focus on improving the accuracy of the ground state.\cite{schraivogelTranscorrelatedCoupledCluster2021,morchenNoniterativeTriplesTranscorrelated2025,arponenExtendedCoupledclusterMethod1987} On the other hand, the purpose of the second similarity transform in ASCC is to ensure that the Aufbau contribution to the wavefunction is suppressed, thus allowing it to target the desired excited state.
+By continuing to follow the techniques used for the ground state Lagrangian, we can define a new $\hat{\Lambda}$ operator that closely resembles the $\hat{T}$ operator, but excites the bra instead of the ket.
 We use $i,j,\ldots$ to denote occupied molecular orbitals, $a,b,\ldots$ virtual molecular orbitals, and $w,x,\ldots$ any molecular orbital.

 Putting this together with \Cref{ASCC Lagrangian Long} yields an even more concise Lagrangian.